-Within 7 days of being advised of the Award, the Contractor shall provide to the County all bonds, insurance documentation and other items that may be required for execution of this contract so that the County can issue the Notice to Proceed.
+Within 10 days of being advised of the Award, the Contractor shall provide to the County all bonds, insurance documentation and other items that may be required for execution of this contract so that the County can issue the Notice to Proceed.

-The Contractor shall commence the Work under this Contract within seven (7) calendar days after the date of issuance of the Notice to Proceed, and prosecute the work diligently thereafter to enable Substantial Completion to be achieved no later than 180 calendar days following issuance of the Notice to Proceed, subject to any extensions of time by issuance of Change Order(s) pursuant to the provisions of the contract.
-Final Completion must be achieved within 30 calendar days of the date of Substantial Completion, subject to any approved Change Order(s) extending the time of completion pursuant to the contract.
+The Contractor shall commence the Work under this Contract within fourteen (14) calendar days after the date of issuance of the Notice to Proceed, and prosecute the work diligently thereafter to enable Final Completion to be achieved within 150 calendar days following issuance of the Notice to Proceed, subject to any extensions of time by issuance of Change Order(s) pursuant to the provisions of the contract.
+Final Completion must be achieved no later than April 30, 2012, subject to any approved Change Order(s) extending the time of completion pursuant to the contract.